Skip to content

 Required information for the VPN profiles

-In conclusion, accessing NMaaS requires two types of VPN connections: a site-to-site, and a client-access.
+In conclusion, accessing nmaas requires two types of VPN connections: a site-to-site, and a client-access.

-Before the site-to-site profiles can be created, NMaaS requires the following information:
+Before the site-to-site profiles can be created, nmaas requires the following information:

 • the public IP of the device that will act as the VPN client